JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-08-13-artifactory2.md

 password = artifactory_password
 ```

-Now it is important to realize what we've done: "we obfuscated the password, so it is not immediately obvious what the password is anymore".
-However if you check in the `gradle.properties` file into version control, then people will still be able to see your password.
-Therefore you must do one or the following:
+We have now obfuscated the password, so it is no longer in the `build.gradle` file, but people can still find it in the `gradle.properties` file under version control.
+To prevent this, you must do one of the following:

 - Don't add `gradle.properties` to your version control system. (add it to your `.gitignore` file instead)
 - Move the `gradle.properties` to the base `~/.gradle` folder on your hard drive.
 I personally recommend this approach as you can never accidentally check in your username and password.

 ## Working with Snapshot and Release builds
-While the Artifactory Gradle plugin doesn't have support for snapshot/release builds out of the box, we can easily add this functionality by relying on the artifact version:
+While the Artifactory Gradle plugin doesn't have support for snapshot/release builds out of the box, it is easy to add this functionality by relying on the artifact version:

-- For release builds: use symantic versioning e.g. `1.0.0`
+- For release builds: use [symantic versioning](http://semver.org/) e.g. `1.0.0`
 - For Snapshot builds: use symantic versioning with `-SNAPSHOT` suffix e.g. `1.0.0-SNAPSHOT`

-We can then direct each one to a different repository in Artifactory by changing the repository key as follows:
+Now you can direct each one to a different Artifactory repository by changing the repository key as follows:

 ```groovy
 repoKey = libraryVersion.endsWith('SNAPSHOT') ? 'libs-snapshot-local' : 'libs-release-local'
  ```

-On the application side we then need to add two different Maven urls so we can refer to artifacts in both repositories.
+On the application side you need to add two different Maven urls so you can refer to artifacts in both repositories.

 ```groovy
 allprojects {